-Children and Young People with Cancer A guide for parents
+Children and young people with cancer A guide for parents

-Children and Young People with Cancer: A Guide for Parents This booklet has been written to help you and your family after your child has been diagnosed with cancer.
-It has been developed with the help of the staff in the Haematology/Oncology Unit of Children's Health Ireland at Crumlin.
+Children and young people with cancer: A guide for parents This booklet has been written to help you and your family after your child has been diagnosed with cancer.
+It has been developed with the help of the staff in the National Children's Cancer Centre (NCCS) at Children's Health Ireland (CHI), Crumlin.
 This is the national referral centre for all children with a cancer diagnosis in Ireland.
 It is likely that you will have lots of questions and concerns both after the diagnosis has been confirmed and as your child goes through their treatment.
 Your child's consultant and the rest of the hospital team will be your main source of information and support.
 However, we hope this booklet will help you too.
-It has information on: - Common childhood cancers - The hospital and who you will meet there - Tests and treatments your child may need - Support available after diagnosis - The impact of a cancer diagnosis on your child and the rest of your family - Support groups, helpful websites and booklets You will also be given a copy of Passport, an information folder for you to use throughout treatment.
-It contains both general and specific information about your child's diagnosis and treatment.
+It has information on: - Common childhood cancers - The hospital and who you will meet there - Tests and treatments your child may need - Support available after diagnosis - The impact of a cancer diagnosis on your child and the rest of your family - Support groups, helpful websites and booklets You will also be given an information folder - called Passport - to use throughout treatment.
+It contains information about your child's diagnosis and treatment.
 Together, these will be helpful resources for you and your family.
-See page 20 for directions to Children's Health Ireland at Crumlin.

 Contents

 About childhood cancer 5

 Diagnosis and treatment 13

 Parents coping with a child's cancer 33

 Children coping with cancer 45

-Support resources 55
+Support resources 57

 Medical terms explained 79

-Questions to ask your child's doctor or nurse 86
+Questions to ask your child's doctor or nurse 85

 Reading this booklet

 This booklet aims to help you throughout your child's cancer treatment.
 Remember, you don't need to know everything about childhood cancer straight away.
 You will probably find different sections useful at different times.
 If you don't understand something that has been written, discuss it with your child's doctor or nurse.
 It is often useful to write down questions as they arise, so you can remember to ask a hospital team member later.

 Useful numbers

 Children's Health Ireland at Crumlin 01 409 6100

 St John's Ward 01 4554 176

 01 4096 654

 01 4096 660

-Haematology/Oncology Day Unit (HODU)
+Haematology/Oncology Day Unit (HODU) 01 409 6649

-Parents Accommodation Unit
+Parents' Accommodation Unit 01 409 6622/6520

+Ronald McDonald House 01 456 0435

 Family doctor (GP)

 Hospital records number

-Cancer Nurseline Freephone 1800 200 700
+Support Line Freephone 1800 200 700

 About childhood cancer

 First reactions 7

 Why did my child get cancer?
 7

 Childhood cancers 7

 What is cancer?
 8

 What are the most common types of childhood cancer?
 9

-Survival rates 11
+Survival rates

 First reactions

 Although many children with cancer can be cured, it is still devastating to hear that your child has cancer.
 Both you and your child will have many different feelings and emotions.
 These may include fear, denial, sadness, guilt and anger.
 You may feel numb or like you've been physically hit.
 These are all normal reactions.

 When a child is diagnosed with cancer, it has a big impact on all the family.
 Your child's routine is likely to change.
 They may have to stay in hospital for treatment and are likely to have regular hospital appointments.
 This can be overwhelming for you, your child and the rest of the family.
 But there are many healthcare professionals and support organisations that can help you through this difficult time.

 Why did my child get cancer?